 We both loved eating bologna lunch meat when we were kids.
-We transferred this love to Italian mortadella in Bologna Italy and solidified it in cities like Parma and Naples.
-Amber Hoffman, author of The Food Traveler’s Guide to Emilia Romagna: How to Taste the History and Tradition of Italy, shares the background of this often misunderstood Italian cured meat.
+We transferred this love to Italian mortadella in Bologna and solidified it in Italian cities like Parma and Naples.
+Read the following guest post to discover the background of this often misunderstood Italian cured meat.

 Obviously, there’s the connection that mortadella was from the city of Bologna.
 What’s not clear is what bologna became considering its grandfather is a meat that has been known for its high quality for centuries.